pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 ### Included:

-This OAuth/OIDC Library allows you to quickly implement an OIDC flow in your Web Application.
+This OAuth/OIDC SDK allows you to quickly implement an OIDC flow in your Web Application.
 Its goal is to make it as easy as possible to authenticate a user and get an access token with as little developer intervention as possible.
-Currently this library only supports browser implementations.
+Currently this SDK only supports browser implementations.

 ### Getting Started: